2025 Solar Incentives Guide for Jacksonville, AR - Tax Credits & Rebates

 EcoWatch's Jacksonville, AR Solar Incentives FAQs

-Your best bet is to talk to the company that installed your system – or get in touch with a local Jacksonville solar installer — to better understand which incentives you might qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+You should plan to talk to a representative from the company that installed your system – or reach out to a local Jacksonville solar installer — to clarify which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Can I use multiple types of renewable energy to power my home?